ERGO-Code/HiGHS/README.md

 Webdemo
 -------

-Alternatively, HiGHS can directly be compiled into a single HTML file and used in a browser.
+HiGHS can directly be compiled into a single HTML file and used in a browser.
 This requires `emscripten` to be installed from their website (unfortunately, e.g. `sudo apt install emscripten` in Ubuntu Linux is broken):